MechaMonk/pyRouterJig/installation.md

 packages, which must be installed in order to run pyRouterJig:

 * [Python](http://www.python.org).
-Python is installed by default on the Mac, but I use a slighly different version, as I will discuss below.
+Python is installed by default on the Mac, but I use a slightly different version, as I will discuss below.
 * [Matplotlib](http://www.matplotlib.org}).
 This package is used for drawing the joints and Incra template.
 My long-term plan is to remove the dependency on this package.